DIY Pine Cone Christmas Tree

 This rustic pine cone Christmas tree is easy to make and pretty much free if you have a pine tree in your yard.

-Sadly my older pine trees don’t produce good pine cones so I bought a big bag of them for $2 at our local antique store.
+Sadly, our older pine trees don’t produce good pine cones, so I bought a big bag for $2 at our local antique store.
 I know that sounds like a strange place to find pine cones, but that’s where I got them.

 ++++++++